Murder of Natalie McNally was ‘planned, calculated, pre-meditated’, trial hears

 Prosecuting barrister Charles MacCreanor KC said it is their case that the defendant murdered Ms McNally and then “put on an act” to cover his tracks.

+But it is the prosecution case that McCullagh had pre-recorded six hours of himself playing video games which he broadcast as live that Sunday evening, and instead he took a bus to Ms McNally’s home in Lurgan.

+McCullagh’s distressed sounding 999 call on the night of Monday December 19 was also played during the first day of the trial.

-“We say that this is a planned, calculated, pre-meditated murder by the defendant,” he said.
+“We say that this is a planned, calculated, pre-meditated murder by the defendant,” Mr MacCreanor put to the jury.

 “One which he hoped to get away with.